diyatop1204/MazeProgram/README.md

 # SET UP & USER INSTRUCTIONS:
 1. Ensure Java 8 is downloaded on your system.
 (Download Java 8: https://www.oracle.com/nz/java/technologies/javase/javase8-archive-downloads.html)
-2. Download 'Maze Program' folder.
+2. Download 'MazeProgram' folder.
 3. Locate Terminal/ Command Prompt.
-4. Navigate to 'Maze Program' directory
+4. Navigate to 'MazeProgram' directory
+   - Use the cd command to navigate to the directory containing the 'MazeProgram' folder.
 5. Run ```javac -d bin src/*.java```
 6. Then, ```java -cp bin BinaryMaze``` to start the program.